10. Assessing the effect of a new Light Rail Transit line on transport accessibility in the Tel-Aviv Metropolitan Area

 Our first question is “Whether the Red Line increased the accessibility for Gesher visitors who arrive by public transport?”
 To answer, we compare schedule-based maps of to-accessibility to Gesher at 20:00 for the years 2024 and 2018, calculating the travel time difference:

-As can be seen, overall, the Red Line essentially improved transit accessibility for the visitors who get to Gesher’s performance.
-The green shades of the map in Figure 16a denote buildings from which the transit travel time in 2024 is lower than in 2018, and these areas cover 60% of the overlapping areas.
-For 20% of buildings in the overlapping areas, the travel time is almost the same, while for 20% transit travel to the Gesher Theater will take more time in 2024 than in 2018 (Figure 16a, brown shades).
-The Red LRT line makes the Gesher Theater accessible in not more than 45 minutes from the vast areas it was not accessible in 2018.
-More comparison studies will help us to understand the reasons for the differences revealed.
-One can compare the to-accessibility maps for the longer than 45 minutes maximum travel time or go deeper and, based on the full output of the service area computations with the full description of the trip (see Service area computations - the log file and the structure of the report), investigate how the travelers get to the Gesher Theater from each of the “only” parts in 2018 and 2024.
+As can be seen, the Red Line improved transit accessibility for the visitors who get to Gesher’s at the time the performance starts, but not for every location in the city.
+The green shades of the map in Figure 18a denote buildings from which the transit travel time in 2024 is indeed lower than in 2018, and these areas cover 60% of the overlapping areas.
+For 20% of buildings in the overlapping areas, the travel time is almost the same, while for 20% transit travel to the Gesher Theater will take more time in 2024 than in 2018 (Figure 18a, brown shades).
+Importantly, the Red LRT line makes the Gesher Theater accessible in not more than 45 minutes from the vast areas it was not accessible in 2018 (Figure 18b).
+More comparison studies will help us to understand the reasons for the revealed differences.
+For example, a deeper analysis based on the full description of the trip (see Service area computations - the log file and the structure of the report), will help to understand how the travelers get to the Gesher Theater in 2018 and 2024 from the brown parts of the map in the Figure 18a.

 10.6.2.
 Compare fixed-time and schedule-based accessibility